 - Take note of positive things each day.
-Start a gratitude journal, or just take a moment to focus on the positive things in your day, look for at least three things daily to be thankful for.
+Start a gratitude journal, or just take a moment to focus on the positive things in your life.
+Express or write down at least three things daily you are thankful for.

 - Find ways to be of service.
-The most joyful people tend to be those serving others and the planet.
-In sharing your gifts you cultivate a greater sense of connection and belonging.
+The most joyful people tend to be those who are being of service to others and the planet.
+In sharing your time and gifts, you cultivate a greater sense of connection and belonging.

 - All of Action 1

 - Live your truth.
 Cultivating joy comes from celebrating your authentic self.
-It takes courage to stand in your true being, but in doing so you align with your purpose.
+It takes courage to stand in your true self, and in doing so you align with your purpose.

 - Manage your circle.
-We are our company, so making sure you surround yourself with positive supportive people is imperative.
-Choose friends and family that motivate and support you.
+We are a direct reflection of the company we keep so do your best to surround yourself with positive people.
+Choose friends that motivate and support you.

 - Realize who in your life is toxic and adjust their role accordingly.

 - Practice mindfulness.
-Take some time each day to sit and focus on your breath in the present moment.
+Take some time each day to sit and focus on your breath and be in the present moment.